bob-the-dyer/vertx-lux-webinar/README.md

  - on split brain - no quorum -> undeploy -> trying to connect replica node -> adding to black list -> removing node -> not reconnecting... totally depends on how cluster management works in hazelcast and how hazalcast's timeouts and delays are configured.
 I doubt that HA based on hazelcast can be reliable and predictive especially on network partitioning.
 Need to try JGroups cluster management but as of now it's in technical review.
+ - https://groups.google.com/forum/#!topic/vertx/duxfd2KNbpk  - TypeError: null has no such function "getResourceAsStream" with quorum 2

     Hints for docker interaction: